MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/qas/manage-qas.md

 - MET150
 - MOE150
 ms.assetid: 7e3432e6-5317-4d63-90b0-52da6fddd343
-description: "Find and update answers individually or use  available Microsoft Search in Bing tools to edit them all at once"
+description: "Find and update answers individually or use available Microsoft Search tools to edit them all at once"
 ---

 # Manage Q&As